-In the UK, around four million animals are used in laboratory experiments each year.
-Countless more animals are bred and killed so parts of their bodies can be used in research.
-In addition, 'surplus' animals are bred but never used - they are killed and their deaths are not even recorded.
+In the UK, around three million animals are used in laboratory experiments each year.
+Hundreds of thousands more animals are bred and killed so parts of their bodies can be used in research.
+In addition, countless 'surplus' animals are bred but never used - they are killed and their deaths are not even recorded.